 We'll help arrange your Cuban visa.
-The cost of your visa is included in the price of your trip for 2017.
+The cost of your visa is included in the price of your trip.

 The Cuban government and people open their arms to U.S. visitors.
 On some occasions an immigration official might ask you questions about your stay on the island (e.g. what electronic equipment you are bringing, how much cash you are carrying and who you will meet with).
 This is standard and you should not be concerned – it’s part of the experience!
 Please be transparent and feel free to show them a copy of your program.

 All U.S. citizens and permanent residents will need a passport with a minimum of two blank pages that is valid for at least six months after the scheduled date of return from Cuba.
 The Cuban government requires all travelers to obtain a Cuban visa (also known as a tourist card) prior to arrival into Cuba.
 Orvis will arrange for your tourism visa as well as required Cuban health insurance.
 We’ll mail your visa to you 1-2 weeks prior to your departure.

 Please note: Cuban law requires that individuals who were born in Cuba and departed the island prior to January 1970 obtain a special entry visa from a Cuban consular office overseas.
 Orvis will work with you to obtain all required permissions.
 If you think this may apply to you, please contact an Orvis travel specialist for additional details.